ismaelresp/protwis_vagrant/README.md

 **CAUTION:** Next step **ERASES** the file ${*RDKIT_VERSION*}*.tar.gz* in the current working directory. ${*RDKIT_VERSION*} is a variable set up in `config.sh`, and its value follows by default the pattern  *Release_yyyy_mm_n* , where *y*, *m* and *n* are numbers.

-6. Run in the terminal `sudo bash -i install_rdkit_cartridge.sh`.
+6. Run in the SSH terminal `sudo bash -i install_rdkit_cartridge.sh`.

 7. Close the SSH terminal by running in the terminal the command 'exit' two times, and run 'vagrant reload' in the guest terminal in order to reboot the Vagrant Virtual Machine.

-8. After loging in into the vagrant VM through a SSH terminal (as "vagrant" user), run in the terminal:
+8. After loging in into the vagrant VM through a SSH terminal (as "vagrant" user), run in the SSH terminal:
     ```
     cd ~/rdkit_cartridge/install
     sudo bash create_rdkit_extension.sh
     ```
 9. RECOMMENDED: Follow the next steps for testing your installation.
+10. Install install vim and/or nano from command line running in the SSH terminal:
+    ```
+    sudo apt update
+    sudo apt install vim
+    sudo apt install nano
+    ```
-10. Edit *pg_hba.conf* (usually found at /etc/postgresql/[MAJOR_POSTGRES_VERSION]/main/pg_hba.conf) using 'vim' or 'nano' (if needed, look for a tutorial on how to edit a file with vim or nano) so the following line  is present and uncommented:
+12. Edit *pg_hba.conf* (usually found at /etc/postgresql/[MAJOR_POSTGRES_VERSION]/main/pg_hba.conf) using 'vim' or 'nano' commands in the SSH terminal (if needed, look for a tutorial on how to edit a file with vim or nano) so the following line is present and uncommented:

         local	all      all          peer

+    Comment (by adding # at the beggining of the line) or delete any other line that begins with "local	all      all".

     Alternatively, the following line in *pg_hba.conf* should be present and uncommented replacing POSTGRES_USER by the value of the *POSTGRES_USER* variable in `~/rdkit_cartridge/install/config.sh`.
 Default *rdkit-test*:

         local	all      POSTGRES_USER          peer

+    Comment or delete any other line that begins with "local	all      POSTGRES_USER", where POSTGRES_USER is the value of the *POSTGRES_USER* variable in `~/rdkit_cartridge/install/config.sh`.

     These pg_hba.conf settings are only needed for installing and testing installation.

+13. Close the SSH terminal by running in the terminal the command 'exit', and run 'vagrant reload' in the guest terminal in order to reboot the Vagrant Virtual Machine.
-11. Change the working directory of your SSH terminal to `~/rdkit_cartridge/install`.
+14. After loging in into the vagrant VM through a SSH terminal (as "vagrant" user), change the working directory of your SSH terminal by running the command `cd ~/rdkit_cartridge/install`.

-12. Follow [Testing installation instructions](https://github.com/ismaelresp/docker-postgres-rdkit/blob/master/install/README.md#testing-installation-recommended) and the [Restoring ~/.bashrc instructions](https://github.com/ismaelresp/docker-postgres-rdkit/blob/master/install/README.md#restoring-bashrc) at https://github.com/ismaelresp/docker-postgres-rdkit/blob/master/install/README.md .
+15. Follow [Testing installation instructions](https://github.com/ismaelresp/docker-postgres-rdkit/blob/master/install/README.md#testing-installation-recommended) and the [Restoring ~/.bashrc instructions](https://github.com/ismaelresp/docker-postgres-rdkit/blob/master/install/README.md#restoring-bashrc) at https://github.com/ismaelresp/docker-postgres-rdkit/blob/master/install/README.md .

     The `config.sh` file mentioned in such instructions is `~/rdkit_cartridge/install/config.sh`.
 The contents of the mentioned file can that can be displayed with the command `cat ~/rdkit_cartridge/install/config.sh`.